allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 Difference between a Mission and a Sortie

 A mission consists of one or more sorties.
 A mission always has at least one sortie.
 A mission could be a trip with multiple segments \(sorties\).
-A mission could also be a formation, where al the sorties belong together.
+A mission could also be a formation, where all the sorties belong together.

 Add a single sortie